-&lt;sup>3 "Expected New Cancer Cases and Deaths by Primary Site, Texas, 2020," Texas Cancer Registry, Cancer Epidemiology and Surveillance Branch, Texas Department of State Health Service, January 2020.
+3 "Expected New Cancer Cases and Deaths by Primary Site, Texas, 2021," Texas Cancer Registry, Cancer Epidemiology and Surveillance Branch, Texas Department of State Health Services, March 2021.
 Because of the additional detail provided in these estimates, they are used in much of the current analysis.

-&lt;sup>4 American Cancer Society, Cancer Facts & Figures 2020, Atlanta, American Cancer Society; 2020.
+4 American Cancer Society, Cancer Facts & Figures 2021, Atlanta, American Cancer Society, 2021.

-&lt;sup>5 The National Institutes of Health (NIH) estimated the total overall cost of cancer in 2010 (the latest year for which such information is available) to be \$263.8 billion including direct medical costs of \$102.8 billion (including the total of all health expenditures), indirect morbidity costs (the cost of lost productivity due to illness) of \$20.9 billion, and indirect mortality costs (the cost of lost productivity due to premature death) of \$140.1 billion.
-See Cancer facts & figures 2011.
-(2011).
+5 The National Institutes of Health (NIH) estimated the total overall cost of cancer in 2010 (the latest year for which such information is available) to be \$263.8 billion including direct medical costs of \$102.8 billion (including the total of all health expenditures), indirect morbidity costs (the cost of lost productivity due to illness) of \$20.9 billion, and indirect mortality costs (the cost of lost productivity due to premature death) of \$140.1 billion.
+See Cancer Facts & Figures 2011, (2011).
 American Cancer Society.

-&lt;sup>6 A study directed by the Texas Department of State Health Services (DSHS) and conducted by scholars at the University of Texas Medical Branch (UTMB) found that the total cost of cancer in the state was roughly \$21.9 billion in 2007, with \$10.0 billion in direct medical costs and \$11.8 billion in indirect costs from lost productivity due to cancer morbidity and mortality.
-See Philips, B.U., et al. (2009, March).
-The cost of cancer in Texas 2007.
-Department of Preventive Medicine and Community Health; Texas Medical Branch at Galveston.
+6 A study directed by the Texas Department of State Health Services (DSHS) and conducted by scholars at the University of Texas Medical Branch (UTMB) found that the total cost of cancer in the state was roughly \$21.9 billion in 2007, with \$10.0 billion in direct medical costs and \$11.8 billion in indirect costs from lost productivity due to cancer morbidity and mortality.
+See Philips, B.U., et al. (2009, March), The cost of cancer in Texas 2007, Department of Preventive Medicine and Community Health; Texas Medical Branch at Galveston.